How the TowerBells Website is maintained

 PDF files

 Linked from the Hardcopy text data page are various files in Adobe Portable Document Format (PDF), intended to be downloaded for viewing and printing.
 They are all contained in the "pdf" directory below the "data" directory, i.e., they all have the "/data/pdf/" path name in the middle of their URLs.
 All of these files originated as printable output from the database data-extraction program, though some were produced by processing plain text files which are not, strictly speaking, part of the database itself.
-Those print files are moved from the PC emulation environment to a workspace in the Mac's native environment.
-On the Mac, they are imported into a WordPerfect template document to add a copyright footer, lightly edited to polish the pagination, and "printed" to PDF files.
+Those print files were moved from the PC hardware environment to a workspace in a Mac's native environment.
+On the Mac, they were imported into a WordPerfect template document to add a copyright footer, lightly edited to polish the pagination, and "printed" to PDF files.
+Unfortunately, the current emulation of the previously-used Mac operating system somehow affects Word Perfect's spacing of fixed-pitch outputs, so no new PDFs have been produced since migration to the present platform.

 Precautions